faithfulco/andreashandelwebsite/content/my-projects/IDEMAbook/index.md

 summary = "An online book (perpetually under construction) covering infectious disease epidemiology from a model-based perspective."

 # Tags: can be used for filtering projects.
-tags = ["Infectious Disease", "Epidemiology", "Modeling", "Teaching", "book"]
+tags = ["Infectious Disease", "Epidemiology", "Modeling", "Teaching", "Book"]

 # Custom links (optional).
 #   Uncomment line below to enable.
 For multiple links, use the form `[{...}, {...}, {...}]`.